golang-templates/seed/README.md

   prerelease: auto
 ```

-Alternativly you can completly remove the usage of GoReleaser if you prefer handcrafted release notes.
+Alternatively, you can completly remove the usage of GoReleaser if you prefer handcrafted release notes.

 ### Why the code coverage results are not accurate